 The view was spectacular, and the weather was gorgeous.

-I, however had been sequestered in my cabin for the past 24 hours and was not completely happy (understatement) about the situation.
+Sadly, I had been sequestered in my cabin for the previous 24 hours and was not completely happy (understatement) about the situation.

-Amber Cove, a complex of shops, restaurants, along with a humongous pool replete with water slide was built specifically for Carnival Cruise corporations ships, and I could NOT wait to set foot on land to check it out.
+Amber Cove, a complex of shops and restaurants, along with a humongous swimming pool replete with water slide, is a private cove built specifically for Carnival Cruise Corporations’ ships, and I could NOT wait to set foot on land to check it out.

 Did someone say WATER SLIDE!!!